 Poetry Workshop: MFA-Style Discussion/Feedback Group

 About the Instructor: Dannye Romine Powell has won fellowships in poetry from the NC Arts Council, the NEA and Yaddo, and is a two-time winner of the Randall Jarrell Poetry Prize.
-Her poems have appeared in the Georgia Review, the New Republic, Harvard Review Online, Poetry, Ploughshares, The Paris Review and many others.
+Her poems have appeared in Georgia Review, the New Republic, Harvard Review Online, Poetry, Ploughshares, The Paris Review and many others.
 Her fifth collection, In the Sunroom with Raymond Carver (Press 53) won the 2020 Roanoke-Chowan Award from the N.C.
 Literary and Historical Association.
 She is also the author of Parting the Curtains: Interviews with Southern Writers.